erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/21_modelling_the_system.md

 This is obvious when looking at the axis values produced by KUKA|prc in @Fig:robot-axis-values, which have very sharp corners where the robot changes direction.

 While more realistic robot simulation packages exist, for our project we can simply use real axis values.
-These can be easily obtained using the mxA functionality of the plugin-in, mxA being a UDP based interface for KUKA controllers.
+These can be obtained using the mxA functionality of the plugin-in, mxA being a UDP based interface for KUKA controllers.
-With mxA we can stream the robot path to the controller and receive back the actual axis values.
+Using mxA the robot path can be streamed to the controller and actual axis values are sent back.
-By recording these with a time stamp we can use them as input for a multi-body simulation.
+Timestamped recordings of these can be used as input for a multi-body simulation.

 The multi-body simulation is set up using the Simmechanics package in Simulink.
-The CAD files from the robot manufacturer are imported in to SolidWorks and rotational joints programmed into the assembly.
+The CAD files from the robot manufacturer are imported into SolidWorks and rotational joints added to the assembly.
-From this a Simmechanics file can be exported and adapted to receive the recorded axis values and output the torques and forces experienced at the robot base (see @Fig:kr3-simmechanics).
+From this a Simmechanics file can be exported using the export plug-in provided by Mathworks and subsequently adapted to receive the recorded axis values and output the torques and forces experienced at the robot base (see @Fig:kr3-simmechanics).
-The inertia of the robots axes are estimated by distributing the robots mass according the volume of each axis and assumes a homogeneous density of the robot.
+The inertia of the robot's axes are estimated by distributing the robots mass according the volume of each axis which assumes a homogeneous density of the robot.

 ![Three robot paths used in our experiments.](./figures/robot-toolpaths.gif){#fig:robot-toolpaths}